plow-technologies/onping-templates/arduino_mqtt_project/README.md

 On the computer, clone this repository using git clone [INSERT GIT COMMAND]

-You'll need to configure the arduino IDE for the Feather 32u4 Bluefruit LE board, and install dependencies.
+You'll need to configure the arduino IDE for the Feather 32u4, and install dependencies.
 [INSERT ARDUINO BOARD CONFIG LINKS AND GUIDES]

 Navigate to the OnPing-templates/arduino_mqtt_project/pinkey_no_serial folder.
 Open arduino_mqtt_pinkey_no_serial.ino and pinkey_settings.h with the Arduino IDE.